Political science faculty

 - Topics in American Politics and Institutions

 Topics in American Politics and Institutions An examination and analysis of one of the following three aspects of the American political system: the presidency, the Congress or political behavior.
 The latter consists of voting behavior and the role, character and political strength of interest groups and political parties.
 Each time the course is taught the student will be offered an opportunity to increase his or her understanding of one of these critical components of the American political system.
-May be taken more than once provided a different topic is studied.
 (2 credits, non-yearly, consult department) (American politics)

 Publications and presentations